bombasticSlacks/Reclaimers/Game/Deployment.md

 Anytime you leave the planet for a mission, this is called deployment.
 When on deployment, you represent the [CentGov](Game/Terms-And-Jargon#CentGov), and should follow [The Rules Of The Reclaimers](Game/Lore#The%20Rules%20Of%20The%20Reclaimers).

 ## Deploying
-During deploying is a great time to jump into [Narrative-Time](Game/Core/Narrative-Time) and role-play interactions between the team, or flashback / montage what [The Players](Game/Core/How-To-Play#The%20Players) have been doing since last deployment.
+During deploying is a great time to jump into [Narrative-Time](Game/Core/Narrative-Time) and role-play interactions between the team, or flashback / montage what each [Player Character](Game/Core/Terminology#Player%20Character) has been doing since last deployment.

 When deploying, you will do a few useful things.
 * Be briefed on what information [CentGov](Game/Terms-And-Jargon#CentGov) has on the mission and situation.